Researching Graduate School

 - Visit the Career Discovery Center in Career Services, and McIntyre Library.
 Career Services has many graduate school guides, general and specific to fields, as well as catalogs from all Wisconsin and Minnesota schools.

-- Use Blugold Career Network or other networking options to talk with professionals in your field of interest.
+- Tap into alumni in the Blugold Success Stories or other networking options to talk with professionals in your field of interest.

 - Use the internet to research schools and programs and view the websites of the graduate schools in which you are interested.